cenodude/Plex-SIMKL-Watchlist-Sync/README.md

 ./plex_simkl_watchlist_sync.py --init-simkl redirect --bind 0.0.0.0:8787 --open
 ```

-- Replace `0.0.0.0` with the actual IP of the host/container if needed.
+- Replace `0.0.0.0` with the actual IP of the host/container!
 - The script prints an authorization link — open it, grant access, tokens are stored to `config.json`.

 ---

-## 🎟 Getting a Plex account token (one method)
+## 🎟 Getting a Plex account token

 1. Open **https://app.plex.tv** and sign in.
 2. Open your browser **Developer Tools → Network** tab.